 Cooking in clay vessels has a long history, stretching back to at least the ancient Roman times, and is still a favored way to cook today.
 The covered clay dish creates an environment allowing the heat and moisture to circulate, resulting in an evenly cooked dish that is tender and juicy.

 The advantage of a glaze is that it is easier to use and clean and it doesn't need seasoning.
-However, you will lose some of the benefits the clay pot offers--the ability to absorb water and circulate steam, which makes the meat moist and tender, and bread soft on the inside with a crispy crust.
+You will lose some of the benefits the clay pot offers–the ability to absorb water and circulate steam, which makes the meat moist and tender as well as bread soft on the inside with a crispy crust.
 The unglazed clay is also alkaline, balancing the pH in the food, adding a little sweetness to acidic ingredients, such as tomatoes.

 Seasoning Your Clay Pot

 If your clay pot is unglazed, you need to soak and season it.
-Soaking the clay pot in water for at least 15 minutes and up to 2 hours will bring moisture to the porous inner surface, allowing the food to steam while cooking so the food doesn't dry out.
-Seasoning the pot will strengthen the surface and prevent cracking, making it more durable for longtime use.
+Soaking the clay pot in water for at least 15 minutes and up to two hours will bring moisture to the porous inner surface, allowing the food to steam while cooking so the food doesn't dry out.
+Seasoning the pot will strengthen the surface and prevent cracking, making it more durable for long time use.

 After the pot is soaked in water, it should be dried, the interior unglazed surfaces rubbed with a clove of garlic and then the inside coated with vegetable or olive oil.
-Then it should be filled 3/4 of the way full with water and heated at a low temperature either on the stovetop or in the oven for 2 to 3 hours.
+Then it should be filled 3/4 of the way full with water and heated at a low temperature either on the stovetop or in the oven for two to three hours.

 Using Your Clay Pot

 Clay pots are sensitive to temperature change and will easily crack so it is important that you don't expose the cooker to extreme temperature differences.
-Never put the clay pot in a preheated oven--it should always go into a cold oven so it is in an environment where the temperature gradually increases.
-If cooking on the stovetop, you need to raise the heat of the burner very slowly (using a diffuser--a flat paddle used to spread out the heat evenly--is helpful).
+Never put the clay pot in a preheated oven–it should always go into a cold oven so it is in an environment where the temperature gradually increases.
+If cooking on the stovetop, you need to raise the heat of the burner slowly (using a diffuser is helpful).